Work samples

 My double flute with snake motif sits in a discovery drawer with the theme “Play with Clay” and can be experienced through sight, touch and sound.
 As part of the display there is a button that can be pushed to play an audio of a short composition I created with the instrument.

-I'm excited for this instrument to be part of this initiative, which speaks to museums exploring new ways of engaging visitors of all ages, and involving other ways of perceiving and understanding art.
+For me, having this instrument be part of this initiative contributes to a meaningful shift, where some museums are exploring new ways of engaging visitors of all ages, and involving other ways of perceiving and understanding art.

 • Yellow Double Flute